SeldonIO/seldon-core/examples/batch/argo-workflows-batch/README.md

 ### Install Seldon Core
 Use the notebook to [set-up Seldon Core with Ambassador or Istio Ingress](https://docs.seldon.io/projects/seldon-core/en/latest/examples/seldon_core_setup.html).

-Note: This example won't work in KIND (Kubernetes in Docker) due to a known requirement from Argo which mounts the docker socket: https://github.com/argoproj/argo/issues/826
+Note: If running with KIND you need to make sure do follow [these steps](https://github.com/argoproj/argo/issues/2376#issuecomment-595593237) as workaround to the `/.../docker.sock` known issue.

 ### Set up Minio in your cluster
 Use the notebook to [set-up Minio in your cluster](https://docs.seldon.io/projects/seldon-core/en/latest/examples/minio_setup.html).